mjstraughan/CubingHistory/docs/index.md

 - Cross and the Layer By Layer method wasn't first created by Singmaster as the community believes.
 Nor did Singmaster claim to have created them.
 He states in Notes on Rubik’s ‘Magic Cube’ that he had seen the method before and changed his method to his own version of that.
 The earliest known publication of the Layer By Layer method, starting with cross, is by Donald Taylor in 1978.
 - The standard notation isn’t all Singmaster.
 Only the U, D, L, R, F, B outer turn notation, the apostrophe for inverse, and the 2 for double turns are attributed to Singmaster.
 Rotations, wide turns, and other parts of the notation were created by other people.
 - The earliest known published Corners First and Edges First methods.
 One of the early Edges First methods was published by Zoltán Perjés, a relative of Ernő Rubik.
-- An instance of early corner permutation by Lars Petrus in 1996.

 ## Cubing History Standards